How the Vagus Nerve Controls Your Heart Rate

 Strengthening Cardiac Vagal Tone

-- Regular aerobic exercise (3–5 sessions per week)
+- Regular aerobic exercise (3–5 sessions per week) at moderate intensity

-- Meditation and mindfulness practice
+- Meditation and mindfulness practice for chronic baseline shifts

 Have a question?